Wilko01/Soldering-fan/README.md

  ## Technical description
 A 120mm 24V PC fan is used where the RPM is controlled via the PWM signal.
 A 555 generates the PWM signal.
 The PWM signal may not exceed 5V as it will damage the fan.
 The tacho of the fan is not used.
 A more filters to the box, but keep in mind that by every filter the suction of the air will be reduced.
+The 555 will generate a 1kHz signal.
+This is not optimal as Noctua describes to use a 25kHz signal, but works fine.

 PWM info: https://circuitdigest.com/fullimage?i=circuitdiagram/PWM-generation-using-555-timer-IC-circuit-diagram.png